BrettBlox/jonah/content/writing/third-post.md

 I see how hard you work.

+How well you nurture.

 How little you rest.

 How much you worry.

 How intensely you love.

+How hard you fight.

 I see your pain

 your fears

 your exhaustion.

+Your unwavering

+gratitude.

 Touched out.